ML-brooowss/ML/README.md

 The same datapoints as above were extracted using the ISBN Database.
 We combined all these newly found datapoints in the following way: first priority for all the fields to the original dataframe, then Google API entries, then ISBN Database entries.
 An exception to that is for the Image Link, which turned out being fallacious for many entries.
 We therefore gave priority to the Image link provided by the ISBN Database.
 When running our models, we tried giving the opposite priority to the two enhanced database, which did not change results by much.
 However, we made the choice to keep the entries from the original dataset intact, considering that it is the ground truth.

+### Outcome of data enhancing

 The final results of our data enhancing techniques are shown in the figure here below.
 The light blue bar indicates the original dataset, the next two bars the results of the individual data enhancing techniques and the last bar indicating the resulting dataframe after the combination of both methods.
 We're able to achieve remarkable results across all dimensions, hitting almost 80% and above for all the data points.

 ![Final non missing data](readme_images/non_missing_data_plot.png)

-## Data enhancing extension
+### Data enhancing extension

 In addition to the previous enhancing methods, we used BERTopics to extract the topics for each document from our corpus.
 To do so, we used the title and the description of each book.
 First, the algorithm uses a pretrained BERT model to capture semantic meaning of the text down to its core.
 Then, we used the built-in UMAP dimensionality reduction function to cluster the topics into 25 topics.
 The results are as follow:

 ![Reduced topic distributions](readme_images/reduced_topic_distribution.png)

 We see that the large majority of the topics are unidentified by the model.
 The most prominent topics seem to be feminism, psychology and academic research.
-We could have manually labelled the clusters to make them more human-friendly, but decided to keep them as such.
-In fact, we used these topics for our recommender system as they were later on using embeddings, as seen in the next section.
-An interesting extension to our work would be to run cross validation to find the optimal number of topics for the embeddings.
+We could have manually labelled the clusters to make them more human-friendly, but decided to keep them as such to not introduce bias.
+In fact, we used these topics for our recommender system by including the extracted keywords per topic in embeddings, as seen in the next section.
+The results were An interesting extension to our work would be to run cross validation to find the optimal number of topics for the embeddings.

 <!-- * Which is the best model?